earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/1-intro-version-control/2018-09-06-git-04-undo-changes.md

 ## Undoing Changes (Before git add)

-If you have changed a file but have not yet run `git add`, you can undo changes very simply by running `git checkout`.
+If you have changed a file but have not yet run `git add`, you can undo changes by running `git checkout`.

-You can specify only one file to undo, for example:
+You can specify a specific file using:

 `git checkout filename.ipynb`